hardenedlinux/harbian-qa/survey.md

 State:
 State(socket+setsockopt$1)+State(socket+setsockopt$2) != State(socket+setsockopt1+setsockopt$2) != State(socket+setsockopt$1+setsocketopt$2+sendmsg(ANY)) != State(socket+setsockopt$1+setsocketopt$2+sendmsg(EXPECT_FLAG))
 ```
 If we try to collect state of testcases, it will lead fuzzer to generate more complex context testcase.
 In our practice, we static analyse which state is widely used in condition.
 Collect those testcases if they can trigger such state.
 Refer to syzkaller resource centric( block-stacking generate) mentioned before, these testcases will be resource( state-base block) which can be used to generate testcase.
-Refer to this [documentation](syzkaller/kstat_demo/README.md).
+Refer to this [document](syzkaller/kstat_demo/README.md).
 But, that will maintain a lot of testcases in corpus, testcases should be weigted.
+Also, to avoid writing bpf manuly, we introduce another way to [track kernel state](syzkaller/kstate_resource.md).

 ### Shortage of Full Kernel Fuzzer